beatboxchad/selfcaredashboard/README.md

 ### Using the Self Care Dashboard
 When I go for a run, I long-click the 'go for a run' entry on dashboard.
 It turns green.
 Over its configured interval of 4 days, it turns red.

 When I eat sweets, I activate that entry.
 Since the polarity of this goal is 'avoid', it turns red.
-Over the configured interval of 7 days, it smoothly fades to red.
+Over the configured interval of 7 days, it smoothly fades to green.

 At the top, I have an aggregate status somewhere between red and green.
 When the brain purgatory hits and I can't think in a straight line even if to save my job, I can glance at that score and choose the reddest item.
 "Say, I haven't degaussed my brain with a long run in a week!"
 Well, even if I accomplish nothing else today, I'll put all my reserves of gumption toward that, get a shower afterward (hey! that's two of em green!) and regroup.
 If I don't get my wits back today, I'll surely wake up in a better state tomorrow than I otherwise would have, and THEN I can do my GTD weekly review.